D630/latch/README.md

     Manages the latchkey ring and its latchkeys:

     add                 Add a latchkey (Git branch) to the ring; create a LINFO file and a LBUILD template.
                         $1 := URI
                         $2 := BRANCH
                         [ $3 := CONTEXT ]
-    commit              Update the index and store changes in new a commit. remove              Destroy latchkey.
+    commit              Update the index and store changes in a new commit. remove              Destroy latchkey.
                         $1 := BRANCH
-    ring                Initialize empty "latchkey ring"
+    ring                Initialize empty latchkey ring
                         (non-bare Git repository).

 mr
     Clones and fetches code from the source code remote repositories:

-    mirror              Mirror or update all configured remotes (bare Git repositories).
+    mirror              Mirror or update all configured repos (bare Git repositories).

 pkg
     Manages the installation of stow packages by putting source code repos and and latchkeys together:

-    build               Build a source package by using the correspond latchkey (LBUILD file).
+    build               Build a source package by using the corresponding latchkey (via LBUILD file).
+                        $1 := BRANCH
+                        [ $2 := <commit-ish of mirror> ]
+                        [ $3 := <commit-ish of latchkey> ]
     chop                Delete all installed stow packages, but the stowed one.
                         $1 := BRANCH
     init                Initialize empty stow package directory